belbet/retrievor/README.md

 ## Clubs

-Yu can parse and export all clubs with
+You can parse and export all clubs with

 ```
 var c = ClubParse{}